AleksandraCheidze/AleksandraCheidze/README.md

 ⚡ Fun fact: I enjoy solving complex algorithms and puzzles in my free time
 ## About Me

-I'm a **Junior Back-end Developer** based in Berlin, dedicated to creating quality digital experiences.
+I'm a **Junior Backend Developer** based in Berlin, dedicated to creating quality digital experiences.
 Currently, I'm focused on building responsive web applications and expanding my knowledge of new technologies.

 ## Skills